Perfect Your Pork Ribs -

 Pork ribs are a staple of traditional BBQ – always have been and always will be.
 There are many variations of pork rib, starting with the cut itself before moving into the cooking method – some people prefer a dry rub, some a wet rub, some like to sauce the rib, and some do not.
 For the purpose of this article, we’re going to be looking at what is known as Baby Back, Spare, and St Louis ribs as these are what are used in competition.
 Here are some tips to help you Perfect Your Pork Ribs.

 Secondly, they are tricky, particularly in Australia as they are often difficult to find.
 I’ve covered all the reasons for this in an earlier article, but to summarise, Australian butchers are taught a different way to butcher an animal to our American brothers and sisters and so getting ‘American style’ ribs can be tricky.
-As a result, the knowledge pool on HOW to actually cook them is comparatively low as we simply haven’t as much experience with them.
+As a result, the knowledge pool on HOW to actually cook them is comparatively low.

 2. Perfect your Pork Ribs - Selecting your Pork Ribs